jaytimm/founders-online-corpus/README.md

 > making of Wood and Forage—and
 > whether they drive in any stock.

-**John Adams to Benjamin Franklin** post-Revolutionary War.

-> Author: Adams, John
-> Recipient: Franklin, Benjamin
-> Date: 1784-06-29
-> Period: Confederation Period
->
-> Sir
-> The Hague June 29.
-1784
-> The Baron de Reishack, has several times said to me that his Court
-> expected that Congress would announce formally their Independence, and
-> asked me, if any Step of that Sort had been taken. that I may be able
-> to give him an Answer, I must request of your Excellency to inform me
-> whether you have made the Annunciation directed in the first Article
-> of the Instructions of the 29 of October 1783 and what is the
-> answer.
-> I have the Pleasure to learn, by report only however that Mr Jay is
-> appointed Minister of foreign Affairs and that Mr Jefferson is
-> appointed to Madrid, and that Mr Johnson has received and transmitted
-> to your Excellency, a Packet which probably contains an authentic
-> Account, as it Seems to be posteriour to the Appointment, by being
-> addressed only to your Excellency and to me.
-I Should be glad to know
-> whether there is any Thing else of Consequence, and whether it appears
-> to be the design and Expectation of Congress that I should join you,
-> where you are.

 ### Some descriptives

 Letters & word counts historically – by author – plot over time.